babelforce/rtvbp/README.md

 }
 ```

-When we receive the response to a session termination request we will:
+When we (`peer_1`) receive the response to a session termination request we will:

 - websocket: send a final close frame
 - close any underlying transport

 **Call control: moving a call**

-You can request to move the current call to another application location.
+A call can be moved in two ways:
+1. Continue in the next IVR application module
+2. Continue in an application specified by its ID

+Examples:

 1. Continue in the after-flow of an IVR application:

+`request(application.move): peer_2 -> peer_1`

 ```json
 {